cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/Organization/_index.md

 When you receive an email invitation from Cobalt, you join a specific organization with a role assigned to you.
 Within an organization, you and your team get access to the Cobalt platform and the pentest experience.

-You can view the organization you belong to in the upper-left corner of the Cobalt app.
+You can view the organization you belong to in the Cobalt app.
 If you joined multiple organizations, you can switch between them.

 ![View your organizations in the Cobalt app](/deepdive/OrganizationsList.png "View your organizations in the Cobalt app")